rama-69er/ChatBot-UI/README.md

-# Can only run on a local machine (on a laptop/pc) because it uses the LOCAL STORAGE to store the login credientials of the user... ( !Important )
+# Can only run on a local machine (on a laptop/pc) because it uses the LOCAL STORAGE to store the login credientials of the user... ( !
+Important )

 # ChatBot Integration Project . . .